 Until now, your baby has had webbing between its fingers and toes – but it is now starting to disappear.
 Read on to find out what else is happening with you and your baby in week 10 of pregnancy.

-Your baby is now roughly the size of a little strawberry.
+Your baby is now about the size of a small strawberry.

-The phase in which there is a risk of severe malformations is now coming to an end.
-Of course, pathogens, chemicals, drugs and other negative external influences can still harm the baby and lead to developmental disorders.
-But the basic external physical structures are now in place and you can breathe a sign of relief.
+The phase during which severe malformations can occur is now coming to an end.
+Pathogens, chemicals, drugs, and other negative influences from outside can of course still harm the baby and lead to developmental disorders, but the basic external physical structures are essentially in place.

-If you are expecting your first child, you will not usually have a baby bump yet (mothers with more than one child may be showing a little).
-However, the progesterone may cause constipation and bloating – a bloated tummy can look just like a 6-month baby bump.
-The pelvis is also starting to widen, so some pregnant women find maternity trousers much more comfortable.
+If you are expecting your first baby, it is unlikely that you will have a baby bump just yet (mothers with more than one child may be showing a little).
+However, the progesterone may cause constipation and bloating, and the bloated belly may well look like a six-month pregnancy.
+Since the pelvis has also started expanding, some expectant mothers find maternity pants to be more comfortable at this point.

-Pains such as pinching, tugging, stabbing or pressing in the lower abdomen are usually attributable to widening of the pelvis and the broad ligaments being placed under more pressure and stretched.
-These ligaments hold the uterus upright and in position.
-They extend into the labia and are connected to the pelvis and sacrum.
+Pains such as pinching, pulling, twinging, or pressure in the abdomen are usually attributable to this expansion of the pelvis and the round ligaments that hold the uterus in its place.
+They extend to the labia and are connected to the pelvis and sacrum.

-The hormone progesterone increases the blood supply to the gums, so they can become inflamed.
-As a result, the gums may bleed, and your teeth may be more susceptible to the bacteria which cause tooth decay.
-Your saliva also changes during pregnancy, which can also encourage tooth decay.
-A visit to the dentist and dental hygienist can prevent problems at a later date.
-It is best to seek advice from the professionals on how to look after your teeth.
+Progesterone increases blood flow to the gums, which can cause swelling and bleeding gums, and can also make your teeth more susceptible to bacteria that cause decay.
+Saliva also changes during pregnancy, which can also lead to tooth decay.
+A visit to the dentist and practicing good oral hygiene can prevent problems from developing in the future.
+It is best to seek advice from professionals regarding dental care.